deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/stocks-equity.md

 Don't sell the stocks which gives you high returns, sell the negative or no returns stock

-Long-term capital gains from the transfer of equity shares (listed and non-listed) or from stake sales in a startup can be avoided under section 54F of the Income Tax Act, 1961, if the gains are invested in residential property.

 Equity risk premium

 Stocks are forward looking

+### Taxes on ETF / Equity Mutual Funds

+Long-term capital gains from the transfer of equity shares (listed and non-listed) or from stake sales in a startup can be avoided under section 54F of the Income Tax Act, 1961, if the gains are invested in residential property.

+You can claim exemption against any long-term capital gains tax liability if you invest the net sale proceeds of such capital asset for buying a residential house within two years or get a residential house constructed within three years from the date of sale of such asset.
+One can claim this exemption even if you have already purchased a house within one year prior to sale of long-term capital gains asset.

 ## Screener